taylorstewart/Stewart-et-al-2021---Coregonine-Temp-Embryo/README.md

-North American Global Coregonine Latitude
+North America a Coregonine Latitude
 ==========

-This repository contains data files, analysis scripts, and fertilization and microplate pictures for the North American portion of *Influence of changing lake temperatures on early life stages of freshwater whitefishes at local to global scales*.
+This repository contains data files, analysis scripts, and manuscript for the Great Lakes and Finland portions of *Influence of changing lake temperatures on early life stages of freshwater whitefishes at local to global scales*.

 # Data files (not in the repo)
+* `data/Coregonine-Temperature-Experiment-NA-Hatch.xlsx` -- Excel file containing the embryo biological data from the Great Lakes.
-* `data/LakeOntario-Cisco-2019.xlsx` -- Excel file containing the biological data specific to a pilot project conducted in 2018-19.
+* `data/Coregonine-Temperature-Experiment-FI-Hatch.xlsx` -- Excel file containing the embryo biological data from Finland.

 # Scripts